deepsense-ai/seahorse/docs/_deployment/standalone.md

 * Bug reports and all other feedback can be sent using the
   <a target="_blank" href="http://feedback.seahorse.deepsense.io">Feedback</a>
-  option in Seahorse Editor in the upper-left corner.
+  option in the Seahorse Editor in the upper-left corner.

 ### Conflicting Ports